-What is an upgrade?
+What is an ERP upgrade, exactly?

 - More Business Transactions: When a business is experiencing a significant change, there is more data that comes through that needs to be tracked.
 There are more sales, more fulfillment transactions, more employees, more projects, more of all the things that need to be tracked by people in management positions.

 - New Products and Services: As a business continues to grow, their model may also expand or shift, which we have seen happen in many of our clients.
 They may start to add additional services to their portfolio to build a stronger value proposition.

 - Selling to New Markets: Growth often leads to expansion.
 Where a business may be focused on a certain geographic region in the U.S. to begin with, growth may create opportunities to build business in additional regions, or even develop territories outside the U.S. Expansion often creates the need to incorporate new business requirements including new tax rates, new number formatting conventions, or multiple languages — all features that your current ERP system may not be designed to handle.